Jithendrian/Melanoma_Assignment_Upgrad_IIITB/README.md

 ##  Conclusions

 - Model is still overfitting
 - The problem of overfitting can be solved by add more layer,neurons or adding dropout layers.
 - The Model can be further improved by tuning the hyperparameter
-- Augmentation process helps to increase the accuracy of the training data
+- Augmentation process helps to reduce the overfitting
 - Balancing out helps to an extent
 - Accuracy on training data has increased by using Augmentor library
+- To increase the accuracy of unseen data we may need more data to get trained

 ##  Contact